microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 ## Motivation

-The 'isinf', 'isnan', and 'isfinite' functions (there is no 'isnormal' function), support fp16 but instead of generating a 16 bit IsSpecialFloat DXIL Op, DXC extends to the 32 bit float op.
+The 'isinf', 'isnan', and 'isfinite' functions (currently there is no 'isnormal' function in HLSL), support fp16 but instead of generating a 16 bit IsSpecialFloat DXIL Op, DXC extends to the 32 bit float op.
 See (https://github.com/microsoft/DirectXShaderCompiler/issues/7496).